iszczesniak/cpp/memory/index.md

 * where (i.e., what part of memory, what data structure) data is located,

-* how data is passed to and returned from a function.
+* how data is passed to and returned from a function (which is called the call convention).

 C++ has to respect the basic requirements of an operating system, but the rest is up to C++.